 Liens guaranteeing payment of a loan are known as “secured” debts, while “unsecured” debts are debts that don’t require a borrower to put up property to guarantee payment.

 What Happens to Liens in Chapter 7 Bankruptcy?

-Chapter 7 bankruptcy typically allows a debtor to wipe out any responsibility to pay a secured debt, however a debtor is not able to keep the collateral property unless they pay what they owe their creditors.
+Filing for Chapter 7 bankruptcy typically allows a debtor to wipe out any responsibility to pay a secured debt, however, a debtor is not able to keep the collateral property unless they pay what they owe their creditors.

 Responsibility and Right

 Secured transactions have two parts, responsibility and right.
 Bankruptcy, by itself, does not eliminate a lien.

 The debtor’s obligation to pay back their creditors in entirety.
 Bankruptcy removes a debtor’s liability for a debt, if the debt qualifies for discharge.
 This keeps the creditor from suing a debtor and using a judicial lien to garnish a debtor’s wages or take funds from their bank accounts.